‘I’M A GONER’: El Faro’s last hours as ship sails into storm

 The U.S. Coast Guard has held six weeks of investigative hearings over the past year, and the National Transportation Safety Board is conducting its own probe.
 Both agencies are expected to issue findings later this year.

-TOTE defended its safety record, and emphasized that the El Faro was permitted to operate by the Coast Guard despite the issues flagged by inspectors.
+TOTE defended its safety record, and emphasized that El Faro was permitted to operate by the Coast Guard despite the issues flagged by inspectors.
 The company also said it had been working on fixing the problems with its emergency answering service, but had not gotten to it before El Faro’s voyage.
 It now is paying for a more expensive storm forecasting tool for its entire fleet.

-In December 2015, about two months after the El Faro sank, a couple picking up trash on Ormond Beach in Florida found a green hard hat among the plastic bottles and other garbage.
+In December 2015, about two months after El Faro sank, a couple picking up trash on Ormond Beach in Florida found a green hard hat among the plastic bottles and other garbage.
 The name “FRANK” was scrawled in Hamm’s writing across the front.

 Rochelle Hamm recognized it immediately as her husband’s.
 It’s encrusted with sand and bits of dried seaweed.